ecoli.library.parquet_emitter

 Convert a PyArrow series of nested lists with fixed dimensions into a Numpy ndarray.
 This should really only be necessary if you are trying to perform linear algebra (e.g. matrix multiplication, dot products) inside a user-defined function (see DuckDB documentation on Python Function API and func kwarg for read_stacked_columns()).

-For elementwise arithmetic with two nested list columns, this can be used in combination with ndarray_to_ndlist() to define a custom DuckDB function as follows:
+For elementwise arithmetic of two nested list columns, this can be used to define a custom DuckDB function as follows:

 import duckdb